Aizhee/3d-html-viewer/GETTINGSTARTED.md

 ## How to start 3D HTML Viewer?
+    ⚠️ Important: this extension only works if your HTML has a body tag!
 ( NOTE: this only works if your active editor is an html file )
 - **use shortcut**: just use the shortcut `Ctrl/Cmd(⌘)` + `Shift` + `3`